Phoresis: Mutualism, parasitism, and predation

 The strict definition of phoresis excludes cases in which the relationship is permanent (e.g. that of a barnacle surviving on a whale), or those in which the phoront gains any kind of advantage from the host organism (e.g. remoras attaching to sharks for transportation and food).
 Phoresis is a commensal relationship, and deviations result in mutualistic or parasitic relationships.
 Phoretic relationships can become parasitic if a cost is inflicted upon the host, such as if the number of mites on a host begins impeding its movement.
 Parasitic relationships could also be selected from phoretic ones if the phoront gains a fitness advantage from the death of a host (e.g. nutrition).
 Mutualistic relationships could also develop if the phoront begins to confer a benefit to the host (e.g. predator defense).
 The evolutionary plasticity of phoretic relationships allow them to potentially add to the complexity and diversity of ecosystems.

 Cases in which the phoront parasitizes or preys upon the host organism after travel are still considered phoresis, as long as the travel behaviour and the feeding or parasitizing behaviour are separate.
-Similarly, some pseudoscorpions prey upon the same species that act as their phoretic host.
-The behaviours are completely separate however, since the pseudoscorpion utilizes anatomical features used specifically for predation when treating the host as prey, but employs anatomical features used for phoresis when travelling.
+As an example, some pseudoscorpions prey upon the same species that act as their phoretic host, but the behaviours are completely separate: the pseudoscorpion utilizes anatomical features used specifically for predation when treating the host as prey, but employs anatomical features used for phoresis when travelling.